FrancisIGP/Password-Manager/README.md

 1. Program execution (**Compile and run**)

-   - IDE's like `Visual Studio Code (VScode)` are pretty much automated as long as you have the requirements for running Java.
+   - IDE's like `Visual Studio Code (vscode)` is pretty much automated as long as you have the requirements for running Java.
    - Executing the program via terminal (**Manual**):

      + **Before anything else**, make sure both files are in the same **directory**.